 This attribute has to be placed in the iframe element itself

-Before starting on this step, take a look at What limitations still exist after whitelisting an iframe?
+Before starting on this step, take a look at What limitations still exist after allowing an iframe?

 Go to site settings by clicking Settings > Sites & Organizations

-Click the cog icon next to the site you want to whitelist.
+Click the cog icon next to the site you want to allow.

-You will see a field where you can insert the top-level domain name you wish to whitelist, under the heading Whitelisted Iframe Domains For Recordings.
+You will see a field where you can insert the top-level domain name you wish to allow, under the heading Allowed Iframe Domains For Recordings.

 An iframe source page will reload each time it's displayed in a Recording playback